Amos-Anderson/Modeling-Temporary-Impact-Function/README.md

 Temporary Impact Modeling
 # Overview

 This repository contains the Jupyter notebook, write-up on Temporary Impact Modeling for three stocks namely: SOUN, FROG and CRWW.
-It addresses:

 # Setup